Kelly Ripa Admits She Had ‘Baby Fever’ After Meeting Andy Cohen’s Newborn Son, Benjamin

-While Kelly Ripa may already have three kids in her brood, a meeting with Andy Cohen’s newborn had her itching for more.
+While Kelly Ripa may already have three kids in her brood, a meeting with Bravo boss Andy Cohen’s newborn had her itching for more.

-According to The Daily Mail, Ripa took a seat alongside pal and guest host and Bravo boss Andy Cohen on her hit show Live With Kelly and Ryan and while they were there, the pair chatted about a number of topics including babies.
-As Ripa explained to viewers and the studio audience, she caught a bought of baby fever shortly after meeting Andy Cohen’s newborn son — Benjamin.
+According to The Daily Mail, Ripa took a seat alongside pal and guest host Andy Cohen on her hit show Live With Kelly and Ryan and while they were there, the pair chatted about a number of topics, including babies.
+As Ripa explained to viewers and the studio audience, she caught a bit of baby fever shortly after meeting Andy Cohen’s newborn son — Benjamin.

 Ripa says that following the meeting with the newborn, she tried to convince her husband, Riverdale star Mark Consuelos, to have another baby with her but sadly, her passes were shot down.